-The following paragraphs describe the relationship of the variables within the model, whether those relationships are statistically significant and whether some independent variables are more reliable predictors of the dependent variables.
-Tables 5 and 6 contain the results using the WLS estimator, and Table 7 shows the list of previous studies that corresponds and contradicts with our findings and the outcomes of hypotheses.
-We have included the descriptive statistics, fitness of the model and the OLS results in Appendix C.
+The following paragraphs describe the relationship of the variables within the model, whether those relationships are statistically significant, and whether some independent variables are more reliable predictors of the dependent variables.
+Tables 5 and 6 contain the results using the WLS estimator, and Table 7 shows the list of previous studies that correspond and contradict our findings and the outcomes of the hypotheses.
+We have included the descriptive statistics, fitness of the model and the OLS results in Appendix 3a-c.